Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   How will SQL Database be set up to support both of these scenarios?

-    -   The SQL Database will be implemented using Failover Groups.
+    -   The SQL Database will be implemented using Auto Failover Groups.
 This allows for geo-replication with a single listener name like the SQL Always On Availability Groups.
 This dramatically simplifies issues of connection strings within the App Services Application Settings.
 By pointing at the Listener rather than a server, there should never be an issue if a Database is failed over.

 -   What Azure technology and/or DevOps tools will you implement to deal with application specific tasks, such as Pre-Actions and Post-Actions during a failover?

     -   Azure Automation could be used again if the application required some type of custom configuration changes during a failure.
 The Runbooks could be designed to be triggered with a webhook, so that event could fire when there is a failure.
-Other CI/CD tools could be implemented to deal with issues that arise or to perform automated tests based on failovers.
+Azure DevOps CI/CD tools could be implemented to deal with issues that arise or to perform automated tests based on failovers.

 -   How will you direct web traffic to the different POPs around the world?